AndriyLin/CheckViaSP/spcheckdraft.md

 *	RemoveGrey:

-		// both "old" and "w" can be the object o in (17), thus consider them twice
+		// both "old" and "w" can be the object o in RemoveGrey, thus consider them twice

 		H&P_1:	stageC = Tracing
 			&&	∀t·phase[t] = phaseC = Async